 Only false people can appear to meet the ideal job description, and they will certainly hurt the customer by their falseness over time.
 The system and the job design are the cause of a lot of bad customer service.

-And further, in China, you push too hard and all the resumes and are false and everyone learns how to interview.
+And further, in China, you push too hard and all the resumes are false and everyone learns how to interview.
 You need to hire teachable imperfect people.
 Those can be found and are good hires that really team with others.
 The perfect people only team to cover up their weakness.

 Simplify and job design so humans can do the job and you will find success comes and especially in customer service.